 Under the Budget Control Act of 2011, the failure of Congress to enact deficit reduction measures of at least \$1.2 trillion for the years 2013 through 2021 triggered automatic cuts to most federal programs.
-These cuts included aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, starting in 2013.
+These cuts included aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, starting in 2013 (however, these Medicare sequester reductions will be suspended from May 1, 2020 through December 31, 2020 due to the COVID-19 pandemic).
 Certain of these automatic cuts have been implemented resulting in reductions in Medicare payments to physicians, hospitals, and other healthcare providers, among other things.
-Due to legislation amending the statute, including the BBA, these reductions will stay in effect through 2027 unless additional Congressional action is taken.
+Due to legislation amending the statute, including the Bipartisan Budget Act of 2018, these reductions will stay in effect through 2029 unless additional Congressional action is taken.
 The full impact on our business of these automatic cuts is uncertain.

 If other federal spending is reduced, any budgetary shortfalls may also impact the ability of relevant agencies, such as the FDA or the National Institutes of Health to continue to function.
 Amounts allocated to federal grants and contracts may be reduced or eliminated.
-These reductions may also impact the ability of relevant agencies to timely review and approve drug research and development, manufacturing, and marketing activities, which may delay our ability to develop, market and sell ONPATTRO and any other products we may develop, including givosiran.
+These reductions may also impact the ability of relevant agencies to timely review and approve drug research and development, manufacturing, and marketing activities, which may delay our ability to develop, market and sell ONPATTRO, GIVLAARI and any other products we may develop, including lumasiran.

-In addition, in the case of any U.S. federal government shutdown, now or in the future, that continued for a prolonged period of time, FDA review and approval processes, and FDA interactions during clinical development, could be delayed.
+Separately, in response to the COVID-19 pandemic, on March 10, 2020 the FDA announced its intention to postpone most inspections of foreign manufacturing facilities and products through April 2020.
+On March 18, 2020, the FDA announced its intention to temporarily postpone routine surveillance inspections of domestic manufacturing facilities and provided guidance regarding the conduct of clinical trials.
+Regulatory authorities outside the U.S. may adopt similar restrictions or other policy measures in response to the COVID-19 pandemic.
+If a prolonged government shutdown occurs, or if global health concerns related to COVID-19 continue to prevent the FDA or other regulatory authorities from conducting certain aspects of their regular review and approval processes within specified or customary time periods, it could significantly impact the ability of the FDA to timely review and process our regulatory submissions, which could have a material adverse effect on our business.
 Resolving such delays could force us or our collaborators to incur significant costs, could limit our allowed activities or the allowed activities of our collaborators, could diminish any competitive advantages that we or our collaborators may attain or could adversely affect our business, financial condition, results of operations and prospects, the value of our common stock and our ability to bring new products to market as forecasted.
 Even without such delay, there is no guarantee we will receive approval for our product candidates on a timely basis, or at all.